akshaybabloo/Ruby-on-rails-4-notes/README.md

 ### 4.5 Hyperlinks

-Instead of using `href` to link to another page Rails uses much powerful method to link html files.
+Instead of using `href` to link to another page Rails uses a much powerful method to link a HTML files.

 The syntax is `<%= link_to(text, target)%>`